Michael Milton (skier): Skiing

 In 2000, he received an Australian Sports Medal.
 In 2001, he was inducted into the Australian Institute of Sport 'Best of the Best'.
 At the 2002 Salt Lake City Winter Paralympics, he won four gold medals in the men's Downhill LW2, Men's giant slalom LW2, Men's slalom LW2, and Men's Super-G LW2 events.
 In April 2005, he was the first person with a disability to break the 200 kilometres per hour mark with a speed of 210.4 km/h.
 He then aimed to beat the Australian open record of 212.26 km/h, set in 1997 by able-bodied athlete Nick Kirshner.
 At the 2006 Turin Winter Paralympics, he won a silver medal in the men's Downhill standing event.

 On 12 July 2007, it was announced on Sports Tonight that he had been diagnosed with oesophageal cancer.
-He had a six centimetre tumour removed from his throat and is now in remission.
+He had a six centimetre tumour removed, along with most of his oesophagus and some of his stomach.
+He is now in remission.
 Less than a year later, he was selected for the Beijing Paralympics, his first Summer Paralympics, as a cyclist.

 At the 2014 Sochi Games, he was the assistant alpine skiing coach of the Australian Paralympic Team.

+Milton came out of retirement in October 2025 to compete at the 2026 Winter Paralympics.
+In February 2025, he suffered a fracture in his femur while training in the US.
+His results were - 13th in Men's Super combined - Standing, 20th in Men's Slalom - Standing and 23rd in Men's Super-G - Standing.
+At 52 years and 350 days when the Games opened on 6 March, he became the oldest ever Australian Winter Paralympian.

 Milton holds the open Australian downhill speed skiing record, beating the top recorded speeds by able-bodied skiers.
-His personal best downhill speed is 213 km/h.
+His personal best downhill speed is 213.65 km/h.

+Cycling

+On 12 July 2007, it was announced on Sports Tonight that he had been diagnosed with oesophageal cancer.
+He had a six centimetre tumour removed along with his oesophagus and is now in remission.
+Less than a year later, he was selected for the Beijing Paralympics, his first Summer Paralympics, as a cyclist.
+His results were - 9th in the Men's 1km time trial LC3-4 and 8th in Men's individual pursuit LC3.